Lie groups of controlled characters of combinatorial Hopf algebras: Calculus in locally convex spaces

 \begin{setup}[$C^r_\K$-Manifolds and $C^r_\K$-mappings between them] For $r \in \N_0 \cup \set{\infty, \omega}$, manifolds modelled on a fixed locally convex space can be defined as usual.
-The model space of a locally convex manifold and the manifold as a topological space will always be assumed to be Hausdorff spaces.
-However, we will not assume that manifolds are second countable or paracompact.
+The model space of a manifold and the manifold as a topological space will always be assumed to be Hausdorff.
+However, we will neither assume second countability nor paracompactness.
 Direct products of locally convex manifolds, tangent spaces and tangent bundles as well as $C^r_\K$-maps between manifolds may be defined as in the finite-dimensional setting.
+For $C^r_\K$-manifolds $M,N$ we use the notation $C^r_\K(M,N)$ for the set of all $C^r_\K$-maps from $M$ to $N$.
+Furthermore, for $s \in \{\infty,\omega\}$, we define \emph{locally convex $C^s_\K$-Lie groups} as groups with a $C^s_\K$-manifold structure turning the group operations into $C^s_\K$-maps. \end{setup}